thomasnield/oreilly_getting_started_with_sql/README.md

 # Setting Up on MacOS X and macOS

 The book's instructions were explicit on how to set up SQLiteStudio on Windows and Linux.
 But for Mac, the process is a bit different and I did not provide a walkthrough in the book.
-Until the next edition comes out, here is what to do:
+Until another revision or edition comes out, here is what to do:

 Here is a link that will download a zipped folder containing everything you need, including SQLiteStudio for Mac and the database files. https://www.dropbox.com/s/e0d67e5wqsxsqmp/getting_started_with_sql_mac.zip?dl=1